netojoao85/data_ethics/README.md

    </ol>
   </li>
  <br>
- <li align="justify"> 5th Article -  GDPR Principles (source: https://www.legislation.gov.uk/eur/2016/679/article/5/2016-04-27)<br>
+ <li align="justify"> <b>5th Article -  Principles relating to processing of personal data </b> (source: https://www.legislation.gov.uk/eur/2016/679/article/5/2016-04-27)<br>
-   <b>The 5th Article outlines the seven principles that regulate the processing of personal data that shall be:</b> <br>
+   <b>This article outlines the seven principles that regulate the processing of personal data that shall be:</b> <br>
    <ol>
      a) Transparent, lawful, and fair; <br>
      b) Limited to its purpose; <br>